csinva/csinva.github.io/_notes/ai/fairness_sts.md

   - some propose using bst predictive model alone
     - some have argued that a test for fairness is that there is no other algorithm that is as accurate and have less of an adverse impact (skanderson and ritter)
   - HUD's mere predictive test - only requires that prediction is good and that inputs are not subsitutes for a protected characteristic
+- In a [2007 U.S. Supreme Court school-assignment case](https://www.edweek.org/policy-politics/districts-face-uncertainty-in-maintaining-racially-diverse-schools/2007/06) on whether race could be a factor in maintaining diversity in K-12 schools
+    - Chief Justice John Roberts’ opinion famously concluded: “The way to stop discrimination on the basis of race is to stop discriminating on the basis of race.”
+    - then-justice Ruth Bader Ginsburg said: “It’s very hard for me to see how you can have a racial objective but a nonracial means to get there.”

 ## misc papers